 Because infancy and early childhood are times of rapid growth and development, the First Born Program completes assessments and screenings at regular intervals to ensure that children and their caregivers are integrated into each community’s continuum of care.

-Because infants and toddlers are profoundly influenced by their parents, other family members, and their community, services are integrated with their families and community.
+Because infants and toddlers are profoundly influenced by their parents, other family members, and their community, services are integrated within their families and community.

 Caseload size allows home visitors to devote adequate time to plan and build strong relationships with children, families and community.